DISCOVERING WHAT HE WAS BORN TO DO

 Then, Carlos sets a date, September 23th, 2006 in Sharm El Sheikh, Egypt will be the date of the record.
 Unfortunately, on the September 12th, on a training day the freediver suffers a stroke after reaching -182 meters (one meter behind the world record to that date).
-Carlos accident caused brain damage resulting in a partial dysfunction on the left side of his body.
+Carlos accident resulting in a partial dysfunction on the left side of his body.
 After this near sudden death he faced the most difficult time in his professional career.

 After the accident, Coste was transferred to Murnau, Germany where experts in trauma treated Carlos with the hope of returning his life back to normal.
-Months were to come, including Fifty-four sessions of Hyperbaric Chamber: Hyperlink to info, neurologic physical therapy, physical and mental training will be the scheduled activities for the following months.
+Months were to come, including Fifty-four sessions of Hyperbaric Chamber: neurologic physical therapy, physical and mental training will be the scheduled activities for the following months.
 Carlos had prepared mentally to reach his next challenge: A full recovery and return to his home; the sea.

 After nearly a year away from the sea, his determination to never give up helped him manage to control nearly 100% of his body.
 His dedication and mental strength helped him retake his life, and his will returned him what is most dear to him; competitive freediving.
 Not long after. in July 2007 Carlos decides to attend the World Championship of Dynamic Freediving: Hyperlink to description at Arhus, Denmark and breaks a South American Record (187m DYN: Hyperlink to photo).
 The same year, he returns to the ocean at the World Championship of Individual Freediving, an event he had won twice in previous occasions and secures the podium once again,

 Despite the terrible accident, Carlos Coste has managed to stay among the top freedivers of the world.
 In 2009, he broke new continental records; both in dynamic and in depth freediving.
 In 2011, he placed second of the world at Greece in Constant Weight and established a new Pan-American record (-116m), one meter below the world’s champion.

 Coste could be best defined as a passionate sportsman, a man that constantly sets new barriers to surpass and challenges to take.
 Nonetheless, his passion is shared, since 1999 Carlos has had an unconditional support from Gaby Contreras, his partner, coach and manager; the person who has organized every single world record event.
-In June 2010, the successful couple decides to get hitched in Cubagua Island, Venezuela.
+In June 2010, the successful couple decides to get married

 Moreover, Coste has continued a gradual formation as freediving instructor.
 Even so that he has made his life’s work to let people get to know the sport not only through his amazing records but through instructions and workshops.
 The freediver has also formed very new and talented freedivers.
 Coming from a life and death experience, Carlos works is a very successful person in showing how powerful the mind can be if you believe in yourself.
-Until today he’s invited across the world to offer motivational and self improvement seminars for business and institutes.
+Until today he’s invited across the world to offer motivational and self-improvement seminars for business and institutes.

 In addition, Carlos is a person that sees Freediving not only as a sport but more as a type of lifestyle.
 His adventurous attitude to promote and preserve nature has taken him to submerge in the most extreme places.
-For example, reaching bottom (-56m) at Laguna Del Santo Cristo, Venezuela: Hyperlink to images of the record, a lake in the Andes at 3900 meter above sea level; extreme low water temperatures and nearly no underwater visibility.
+For example, reaching the bottom (-56m) at Laguna Del Santo Cristo, Venezuela: Hyperlink to images of the record, a lake in the Andes at 3900 meters above sea level; extreme low water temperatures and nearly no underwater visibility.